rusty1s/pytorch_sparse/README.md

 --------------------------------------------------------------------------------

-[PyTorch](http://pytorch.org/) completely lacks autograd support and operations such as sparse sparse matrix multiplication, but is heavily working on improvement (*cf.* [this issue](https://github.com/pytorch/pytorch/issues/9674)).
-In the meantime, this package consists of a small extension library of optimized sparse matrix operations with autograd support.
+This package consists of a small extension library of optimized sparse matrix operations with autograd support.
 This package currently consists of the following methods:

 * **[Coalesce](#coalesce)**